“Therapy should not be theory driven, but relationship driven”

 Loss and bereavement

 Food and eating related problems

 This list is not comprehensive, therefore your reason for seeking counselling may not be listed above.

-To find out more or to book a FREE initial consultation
+To find out more or to book a FREE online consultation